 Are they cost-effective?

-Are there incentives for businesses to switch?
+Are there economic incentives for businesses to switch?

 Brief Description of Findings and Conclusion

-This report concludes by acknowledging that a change is necessary in accordance with UBC’s Zero Waste Food Ware Strategy.
-Included is recommendations for a recycling program that will take full advantage of these changes, and recommendations for supporting businesses through the transition to more sustainable food ware.
+This report acknowledges that a change is necessary in accordance with UBC’s Zero Waste Food Ware Strategy.
+Included in the report are recommendations for a recycling program, that will take full advantage of these changes, and recommendations for supporting businesses through the transition to more sustainable food ware.

 III.
 Collected Data